DKCRecomp/snes-assembly-trace-extractor/README.md

-# SNES ASM Code Cleaner & Extractor
+# SNES Assembly extractor

-It cleans and sorts a .txt log trace file from SNES emulation debug sessions on Mesen.
+This tool reads [Mesen emulator](https://github.com/SourMesen/Mesen2) `.txt` log traces, delete double code, and generate structured `.asm` files.

-Tool made for a **Donkey Kong Country** recompilation effort.
+Originally made for a **Donkey Kong Country** recompilation effort.

+This was developed using [Mesen](https://github.com/SourMesen/Mesen2), but I guess any `.txt` log traces from any emulator would work.
+This tool has no dependencies with Mesen.

+> [!IMPORTANT]
-No ROM, assets, or extracted code in this repository.
+> **No rom, assets, nor extracted code in this repository**.

 ## How to use it ?